alan-turing-institute/trustworthy-assurance/includes/full-report.md

 It is no surprise, therefore, that these new tools have appealed to universities facing rising service demand alongside tight budgets, and that digital mental healthcare adoption has advanced at pace across UK universities.

-One way in which the growth in digital mental healthcare has been amplified is through universities’ informal recommendations of external apps.[^11] For example, among the 24 Russel Group Universities in the UK, 15 recommend students try Headspace, eight point in the direction of Calm, and nine recommend SAM (Self-help App for the Mind), to name just a few of the apps listed on university webpages, typically under the heading of ‘self-help resources’.[^12]
+One way in which the growth in digital mental healthcare has been amplified is through universities’ informal recommendations of external apps.
+For example, among the 24 Russel Group Universities in the UK, 15 recommend students try Headspace, eight point in the direction of Calm, and nine recommend SAM (Self-help App for the Mind),[^11] to name just a few of the apps listed on university webpages, typically under the heading of ‘self-help resources’.[^12]

-[^11]: (To do - add examples) [^12]: (At times these recommendations for self-help apps are accompanied by a disclaimer.
+[^11]: (To do - link to university recommendation pages) [^12]: (At times these recommendations for self-help apps are accompanied by a disclaimer.
 For example, the University of Durham notes that “the counselling service is happy to signpost this information/the availability of free access to these resources, in the hope they might prove useful to students and staff.
 However, please be aware that the Counselling Service does not have any relationship or affiliation with any of the providers, nor does it support, or endorse in any way the external information, advice, other services and/or resources that can be accessed via the links below (https://www.dur.ac.uk/counselling.service/self-help/).
 In other instances they are simply offered as resources for students to browse at their own discretion.)

 Another way in which this has occurred is through the formal procurement by universities of digital mental health tools designed with the specific needs of student populations in mind.
 Kotouza et al. have mapped these shifts and found that, as of 2021, “more than half of UK universities” have a contract with at least one from SilverCloud and Togetherall while “Fika won over 35 UK university contracts between 2019 and 2020”.[^13](https://journals.sagepub.com/doi/full/10.1177/02610183211024820)